 Amati AIM VCT

-Amati AIM VCT is the new name for Amati VCT 2 plc which merged with Amati VCT plc in May 2018.
+Amati AIM VCT is the new name for Amati VCT 2 plc, which merged with Amati VCT plc in May 2018.
+The VCT invests predominantly in AIM stocks and offers a mixed portfolio of mature, revenue-generating companies together with earlier-stage life science and software investments.

 - Mature AIM-focused VCT